Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 Innerspring mattresses have 4 types of coils: Continuous, Bonnell, Offset, and Encased.
 Let’s have a closer look at each of them and see what they’re about!

-Types of Innerspring Mattress Coils
+Types of Mattress Coils

 Continuous coils are like a single wire that shapes the whole support system of the bed.
 Instead of separate coils, they’re crafted into an S-shape.
 Since they are made up of a single interlinked wire, you get a sturdy setup at a competitive price range.